Ardhat/docs/quickstart.md

 Before connecting  to a host system such as Raspberry Pi, be sure to checkout the hardware setup instructions [here](/doc/configuration).

-Once connected, you can power up the Ardhat, either from battery or using the DC barrel Jack on board, and the orange status LED will pulse.
+Once connected, you can power up the Ardhat, either from battery or using the onboard [DC barrel Jack](/doc/power) , and the orange status LED will pulse.

 To turn the Pi or compatible on, push the navigation switch, and the status LED will stay permanently illuminated.

 At this point, Ardhat is ready to communicate over the Firmata channel.
-For more info on which host apps to use, see [here](doc/progmodel/).
+For more info on which host apps to use, see [here](/doc/progmodel).

-If you just want to program {{<ardhat>}} directly from Raspberry Pi, there are full instructions [here](doc/installation/), but for the impatient, here's the quick way to get the Arduino IDE up and running with Ardhat.
+If you just want to program {{<ardhat>}} directly from Raspberry Pi, there are full instructions [here](/doc/installation), but for the impatient, here's the quick way to get the Arduino IDE up and running with Ardhat.

 <section class="quickstart" >
   <div class="grid">